Keirua/blog.keiruaprod.fr/_posts/2020-12-10-better-odds-against-my-3yo-kid.md

  - when there is no choice, follow the flow of the game
  - when there is a choice, pick randomly

-Improving the play will mean finding a better way to choose

 ## Simulating games

 I wrote a lot of [rust and python](https://github.com/Keirua/ballons) code in order to find the answers to my questions.
 I implemented the rules of the game, then wrote various simulations in order to identify some numbers that we'll see in this article.
 The 200 lines of the [*ballons library*](https://github.com/Keirua/ballons/blob/master/ballons.py) contains the game code.
 This library is then used in many simulations at the root of the project.

-The simulations all are [Monte Carlo based](https://en.wikipedia.org/wiki/Monte_Carlo_algorithm), which means, in short, "run as many games with random initial conditions as you can, then average the results."
-Due to the simplicity of the game, standard Monte Carlo is enough.
+The simulations all are **[Monte Carlo based](https://en.wikipedia.org/wiki/Monte_Carlo_algorithm)**, which means, in short, "run as many games with random initial conditions as you can, then average the results."
+Due to the simplicity of the game, **standard Monte Carlo** is enough.

+## Notes on performances

 I did not need to write two implementations: it just happens that it was a fun project, and I got carried away with a never-ending stream of «just one more thing»: more speed, better algorithms, FFI, parallelization, and so on.

+Monte Carlo is **iterative**.
+Accuracy in a Monte Carlo simulation converge with a **square root law**: in order to have one more digit accuracy (so a x10 improvement), you need 10^2 = 100 more iterations.
+So in order to have a good accuracy for enough digits, you need a lot of iterations, and powers of 100 grow quickly.

+I ran between 10k and 49x10 millions simulations per program, which was a bit slow for certain configurations (~30mn) in Python.
+Using a faster language like Rust helped.
+Every simulation is independant: Monte Carlo can easily be parallelized, so in the end I took advantage of that as well.

 ## Some properties of this game